Jalen Rose: Early life and family

-Rose was born in Detroit, Michigan, to Jeanne Rose and Jimmy Walker, who was a No. 1 overall draft pick in the NBA who started in the backcourt alongside Jerry West in the 1972 NBA All-Star Game.
+Rose was born in Detroit, Michigan, to Jeanne Rose and Jimmy Walker, who was a No. 1 overall draft pick in the NBA who became a two-time NBA All-Star.
 Jeanne Rose created Jalen's name by combining his father's name, James, and his uncle's name, Leonard.
 As a result of Rose's prominence in the NCAA and NBA, Jalen became one of the most popular names for African-American boys born in the 1990s and early 2000s.
 A number of notable American athletes who began play in the 2010s are named Jalen, after Rose, including Jalen Hurts, Jaylen Brown, Jalen Brunson, Jalen Green, Jalen Johnson, Jalen Suggs, and Jaylen Waddle.
 In 2021, there were 32 players with some variation of the name Jalen on rosters in the NBA, NFL, and other North American professional sports, with an additional 80 who played men's college basketball.

 Jalen never met his father in person, although they eventually spoke several times over the phone.
 Walker died in July 2007 of lung cancer.

 Rose was a star athlete at Southwestern High School in Detroit.
 His teammates included future NBA players Voshon Lenard and Howard Eisley.
-Rose attained a high profile; he can be seen at a high school All-Americans camp in the documentary film Hoop Dreams.
+He appeared in the documentary film Hoop Dreams at a high school All-Americans camp.